divijghose/firedrake/Firedrake-meeting-2025-02-12.md

 The main controversy is renaming `.subfunctions` to `.subspaces` for function spaces.
 I think this was just a silly mistake we made when deprecating `.split()`.

+We don't want to merge it now as we want to announce it on Slack first and then merge later this week.

 ## JHC: [`EnsembleFunction`](https://github.com/firedrakeproject/firedrake/pull/4025)
 New set of classes for representing finite element spaces/functions distributed over an `Ensemble`.
 Provides some collective semantics and operations that are either useful (e.g. dealing with one `EnsembleFunction` rather than lists of `Function` on each ensemble member), or downright necessary (e.g. `_ad_dot` to be able to create `ReducedFunctionals` over an `Ensemble` that actually passes the Taylor tests).